bewee/tuya-adapter/README.md

 To add a device using these values, go to `Settings > Add-ons > Tuya Smart Life > Configure`.
 Add a new entry in the devices section, put your `id` and `key` values in the according fields and select a device type.
 After applying, the new device should be available in the "new devices" list.

 # Compatible devices
 If you happen to own a device that is not on this list, feel free to open an issue or a pull request.
+The config field can usually be left empty, but needs to be filled manually for some devices.

 ## Colour light bulbs
 - <a href='https://www.amazon.com/dp/B07SPZ8MBD'>Bakibo / SLINTINTO</a> (config: `{"minbrightness":10}`)